 As with any major financial decision, it’s important for entrepreneurs to carefully consider all of the potential pros and cons of this type of financing, which is actually more like a sale transaction and less like a loan.

-For instance, many financial experts have expressed concerns in recent years about the lack of regulation in the merchant cash advance industry.
+Many financial experts have expressed concerns in recent years about the lack of regulation in the merchant cash advance industry.

 Since it’s not technically a loan, it isn’t subject to the same rules that other banks and online lenders have to adhere to.
 So it can come at a major cost and entail some terms that are less than favorable for small businesses.